dewetblomerus/dewetblomerus.github.io/hire-me.md

 ---
 # Hire me

-If you have a problem that you think can be solved with a web application, scroll to the bottom & send me an email so we can set up a "No Strings Attached" Skype call to chat about it.
+If you have a problem that you think can be solved with a web application, scroll to the bottom & send me an email so we can set up a "No Strings Attached" Skype call to talk about it.

 # What do you do De Wet?
 I find where your employees or customers are wasting their time or getting stuck.
 Then I build a web application that automates boring stuff, removes the friction & let them focus on what they are trying to get done.